 Step 7: Restart your machine and log into Windows.

 NOTE: This method will only work for administrator accounts on computers on which a Microsoft account is set as the default account.
 If this is not you, and you instead set a local admin password and forgot administrator password Windows 8, the above method will not work in your situation.

-If you are unable to perform this operation due to your account type or other limitations, then check out the next method, which is resetting the password via Windows Password Reset.
+If you cannot perform this operation due to your account type or other limitations, then check out the next method, which is resetting the Windows 8 password via Windows Password Reset.

 If you’d instead make use of a tool that does the heavy lifting for you and reduces your chances of making a mistake and causing damage, then your best bet is the Windows Password Reset.
 You probably bumped into this post while searching for a guide on resetting your Windows 8 password.

 A great thing about this software is that you can use it to reset passwords not only on Windows 8 but also on Windows 10, 8.1.
 7, and every version of the operating system, down to Windows 2000.
 With Windows Password Reset, you do not need to mess with Command Prompt or any special tech skills, all you do is follow a few steps, and you gain access to your system in minutes.
 Below are a few of its fantastic features that may catch your eyes.

 With Windows Password Reset, you can carry out this operation on every account on your computer.
 It also makes it easier for you to create a new Administrator account without logging into Windows if you forgot Windows 8 password.
 Further, with this tool, you can delete user accounts without logging in.

 Windows Password Reset supports Windows 10, 8.1, 8, 7, Vista, XP, 2000, NT, and every major iteration of the Windows operating system.
 It also works on Windows Server 2016, 2012, 2008(R2), 2003(R2), 200, NT, etc.